-Checklist: Skills and Tools for Digitally-Literate Teachers
+Checklist: Skills and Tools for Digitally Literate Teachers

 Teaching digital literacy has become an essential part of today’s education, especially after being mandated by the Common Core and other state equivalents.
 With so many new technologies out there, it’s easy for teachers to feel constantly behind.
 This can lead to teachers being overwhelmed, which in turn can lead to burnout.
-To address this problem, we compiled a list of “Must-Have” digital literacy skills (with a few bonuses for extra credit) to help teachers and administrators prioritize teacher digital literacy professional development.
+To address this problem, we compiled a list of must-have digital literacy skills (with a few bonuses for extra credit) to help teachers and administrators prioritize teacher digital literacy professional development.

 Keep in mind that if there is one truth in developing a digital literacy curriculum, it’s that the definition of digital literacy should be re-determined and set on a yearly basis, if not more frequently, as technologies and skills evolve.
-After all, just being able to use Excel five years ago would have been acceptable to some, whereas now it’s considered so routine that it’s barely mentioned in most district requirements.

 14 Required Skills

-✓ Functional Skills
+1. Functional Skills

 Teachers should have enough grounding in digital technologies to be able to efficiently navigate them during class time.
-This understanding should be deep enough that when new technologies emerge, teachers have the literacy to puzzle out how to navigate them on their own or in conjunction with colleagues.
+This understanding should be deep enough that when new technologies emerge, teachers have the fluency to puzzle out how to navigate them on their own or in conjunction with colleagues.

-✓ Search Skills
+2. Search Skills

 Teachers should know how to navigate search engines in order to return relevant, respectable and safe results that represent a broad spectrum of perspectives.

-✓ Evaluating Sources
+3. Evaluating Sources

-✓ Critical Thinking
+4. Critical Thinking

-At a deeper level, teachers should be able to think critically about the sources and digital tools that they find and rely on, so they can teach students how to think critically.
+At a deeper level, teachers should be able to think critically about the sources and digital tools that they find and rely on so they can teach students how to think critically.

-✓ Cultural Contexts
+7. Cultural Contexts

 Teachers should have sensitivity to the varying cultural contexts that students bring both to the classroom and to digital technologies.
 They should know how to use technology in order to differentiate their approaches.